stuntrally/stuntrally3/docs/Tasks.md

 ## Force feedback

 Force feedback on master is gone.
-It did sometimes work, but only on Linux, and
+It did sometimes work, but only on Linux,
-it was never adjusted to make some sense (from tires - the 3rd graph - aligning torque).
+and it was never adjusted to make some sense:
+(from tires - the 3rd graph - Mz, aligning torque).

-Needs code for SDL haptic support and update from sim.
+Needs code for SDL2 haptic support and update from sim.
-I don't have ff in my wheel, so unable to test.
+I don't have a wheel, so unable to test.
 Mentioned here: forum.freegamedev.net/viewtopic.php?f=81&t=6447

+Someone with FF steering wheel - needed for testing.
+Add GUI option for strength, minimum/deadzone,
+autocenter?, low speed align?, etc.
+Like in Speed Dreams, during game menu.

 ----